PO Box 5085, Jersey Shore, PA 17740

 The local chapter adviser should:

-• Be knowledgeable about the history, bylaws and programs of the national organization for active operation of the local chapter.
+• Be knowledgeable about the history, bylaws and programs of the national and state chapters for active operation of the local chapter.

 • Direct, chaperone, and coordinate supervision of chapter activities.